-The programme will intervene with assistance and guidance as early as possible if a student fails to comply with compulsory attendance.
+The programme will offer help and guidance as early as possible, if a student does not comply with the obligation to participate.

 Compulsory attendance and any active attendance requirements which are prerequisites to participate in any exams are indicated in the description of each individual exam.